-As Dylan O’Brien wraps up the final movie in the Maze Runner franchise, Death Cure, fans are wondering what movies or TV shows he’ll take on next.
+Now that Dylan O’Brien has wrapped up the final movie in the Maze Runner franchise, Death Cure, fans are wondering what movies or TV shows he’ll take on next.

 It really kicked off in 2012, when he was cast as the lead and romantic love interest Dave in The First Time.
 The Internship came next in 2013, where he played a smaller role, but got to rub elbows with the likes of comedy veterans Vince Vaughn and Owen Wilson.

-But it wasn’t until 2014, when O’Brien was cast in Maze Runner, that everyone started to notice him.
+It wasn’t until 2014, however, when O’Brien was cast in Maze Runner, that everyone started to notice him on a larger scale.
 Young Adult book-to-film adaptations are still a strong vehicle for Hollywood starlets, and this was just the franchise that O’Brien needed to begin his climb toward stardom.

 It was after this point he began starring in larger movies, such as Deepwater Horizon opposite Mark Wahlberg and American Assassin opposite Michael Keaton.

-But American Assassin hit theaters in 2017 and Death Cure comes out on January 26, 2018.
-According to the actor’s IMDb page, he’s got no upcoming projects beyond Maze Runner 3.
+But American Assassin hit theaters in 2017 and Death Cure came out in January 2018.
+Until recently, the actor’s IMDb page was void of any upcoming projects.

-So are more Dylan O’Brien movies or TV shows in the pipeline?
+So what Dylan O’Brien movies or TV shows are in the pipeline?

 It’s possible there will be another American Assassin film.
 The production budget was $33 million dollars and it made that back and then some on the domestic front.
 Worldwide, it took in $66 million.
 Critics haven’t been too favorable toward it, but those who are invested in O’Brien will want to see the franchise live on.